ludiosarchive/py2clj-cheatsheet/README.md

-### I've passed in the right number of arguments but it still says "IllegalArgumentException No matching method", or I get a strange ClassCastException!
+### I've passed in the right number of arguments but it still says "IllegalArgumentException No matching method", or I get a strange ClassCastException.

 This can happen if you're calling a Java varargs method.
 Varargs methods actually take an array, not a variable number of arguments.
 The Java compiler automatically creates these argument arrays for you, but Clojure does not.